Quantization of conductance in gapped interacting systems: Proofs

-where in the last equation, we used the fact that in the neighbourhood of $\Delta$, the ground states $P(\phi)$ and $\tilde P(\phi)$ are approximately equal since $H-\tilde H$ is supported away from $\Delta$, and the fact that local perturbations perturb locally, see~\cite{Sven, Wojciech}.
-But by~(\ref{isosp}), the fact that the local charge is on-site and cyclicity again, this is independent of $\phi$, which concludes the argument.
+where we noted in the second equality that the restriction of $[K_1(\phi),K_2(\phi)]$ to the corner $\Delta$ is equal to the partial trace over $\Gamma\setminus\Delta$ because each of the four terms is traceless.
+Now, in the neighbourhood of $\Delta$, the ground states $P(\phi)$ and $\tilde P(\phi)$ are approximately equal.
+Indeed, as noted in~(\ref{supp T vs TAT}) $H(\phi)-\tilde H(\phi)$ is supported away from $\Delta$ and local perturbations perturb gapped ground states locally, see~\cite{Sven}.
+Hence, (\ref{kappa}) can further be written as

+By~(\ref{isosp}), the fact that the local charge is on-site and cyclicity again, this is independent of $\phi$, which concludes the argument.
 It is interesting to note that the corner $\Delta$ has an echo in the analysis of the non-interacting situation, see~\cite{AvronSeilerSimonCMP94, BulkEdgeMobility, KitaevHoneycomb}.